Dr. Jekyll and Mr. Hyde (1941 film): Plot

 Upon learning that Beatrix has returned to England, Jekyll vows not to take the serum again.
-He sends Ivy an anonymous gift of money before destroying the key to the street entrance of his laboratory, the entrance that he had been using while under the influence of Hyde.
+He sends Ivy an anonymous gift of money before destroying the key to the street entrance of his laboratory, the entrance that he uses while under the influence of Hyde.
 Later, Ivy visits Jekyll as a patient, and recognizes him as the man who helped her in the street.
-When she shows him her injuries and he realizes what Hyde has done to her, Jekyll is ashamed.
+She shows him her injuries, and he realizes what Hyde has done to her.

-Later that night, as Jekyll ventures to meet Beatrix, who has returned to England, he unexpectedly transforms into Hyde without having ingested the serum.
-Hyde instead ventures to Ivy's flat and finds her drunk and celebrating her freedom from him.
+Later that night, as Jekyll ventures to meet Beatrix, who has returned to England, he transforms into Hyde without having ingested the serum.
+Hyde ventures to Ivy's flat and finds her drunk and celebrating her freedom from him.
 When Hyde repeats phrases that Jekyll spoke to her, she grows terrified and begins screaming, resulting in Hyde strangling her to death.
 Hyde flees to the laboratory, but cannot enter as Jekyll destroyed the key; instead, Hyde visits Dr. John Lanyon, a friend of Jekyll.
-Lanyon provides him the medication that works as the antidote, and Hyde reverts back to Jekyll, much to Lanyon's horror.
+Lanyon provides him the medication that works as the antidote, and Hyde reverts to Jekyll.

-Jekyll confesses to Lanyon everything that has transpired, and proceeds to visit Beatrix to end their engagement.
-Beatrix is distraught by the incident, and is horrified when he returns transformed as Hyde.
+Jekyll confesses to a horrified Lanyon everything that transpired, and proceeds to visit Beatrix to end their engagement.
+Distraught by the incident, Beatrix is horrified when Jekyll returns transformed as Hyde.
 Beatrix screams before losing consciousness.
 Her father, roused by Beatrix's scream, enters the room, only to be bludgeoned to death by Hyde with Jekyll's cane.
 Hyde flees back to the laboratory, and, unable to enter through the street door, pushes past Jekyll's butler, Poole.
-Meanwhile, as police investigate Sir Charles's body, Lanyon arrives and observes that Jekyll's cane was the murder weapon.
-Realizing Jekyll committed the crime while in his alter ego state as Mr. Hyde, Lanyon convinces police to accompany him to Jekyll's home.
+Meanwhile, as police investigate Sir Charles's body, Lanyon arrives, observes that Jekyll's cane was the murder weapon and realizes what happened.
+In the laboratory, Jekyll reverts to normal and checks himself in the mirror but sees Hyde's reflection taunting him.
 Lanyon and the authorities arrive at Jekyll's home moments after Hyde has ingested the antidote and turned back into Jekyll.
-Breaking down the door to the laboratory, they confront him about Sir Charles's murder.
-The psychological stress of the situation triggers Jekyll into returning back into Mr. Hyde, and he becomes violent.
+They confront him about Sir Charles's murder.
+The psychological stress of the situation triggers Jekyll into returning back into Hyde, and he becomes violent.
 While attempting to fight police, Hyde is shot by Lanyon.
-As he dies, his demeanor and countenance slowly morphs back into that of Jekyll.
+As he dies, his demeanor and countenance morphs back into that of Jekyll.

+Poole kneels and prays: “The Lord is my Shepherd…” The words “He restoreth my soul” are taken up and repeated by a chorus.